louiswilliams/queueup-spotify/README.md

     - **Returns**: `{playlist: Playlist}`: A *Playlist* object.

 ### Authenticated Routes
-Routes that use the following authentication process to allow the subsequent routes

-Every request from this point on requires a `client_token` and `user_id` attribute in the input.
-The `client_token` is essentially a password, so keep it secure locally.

 - POST `/api/v2/playlists/:playlist_id/skip`: Skip the current track (if allowed)
     - **Input**: Nothing